-It was a two-stage cross-sectional community-based cluster survey conducted in Yaoundé in May-June 2022 targeting parents/guardians of children aged 0-59 months.
-All the six (6) health districts in Yaoundé were included, and clusters were constituted of quarters in the various health area selected with probability proportionate to size (PPS), and household's selection done using a restricted sampling technique.

-Data collection was done using an interviewer-administered questionnaire targeting parents/guardians.
+It was a two-stage cross-sectional community-based cluster survey conducted in Yaoundé in November 2021 targeting parents/guardians of children aged 0-59 months.
+All the six health districts in Yaoundé were included, and clusters were constituted of quarters in the various health area selected with probability proportionate to size (PPS), and household's selection done using a restricted sampling technique.
+Data collection was done in November 2021 using an interviewer-administered questionnaire targeting parents/guardians.
 This data was cleaned using MS-Excel 2019 and analyzed with R version 4.1.0 (2021-05-18).